Are New Jersey Court Records Public?

 - Visiting the courthouse to make a request.

-The JEDS Electronic request portal on the New Jersey courts website provides access to all the state courts' records, websites, and contact information.
-This enables interested persons to gain remote access to electronic court records over the internet on their computers, smartphones, and tablets.
+The J.E.D.S.
+Electronic request portal on the New Jersey courts' website provides access to all the state courts' records, websites, and contact information.
+This enables interested persons to gain remote access to electronic court records over the Internet on their computers, smartphones, and tablets.
 This service usually attracts a nominal fee.
 Not all court records are available for public access.
 According to Court Rule 1:38, the following are some exceptions to the general rule of public access:

 - Records of criminal and Municipal court proceedings